kbrenn02/ecommerce-platform/Notes.md

     - Copy the connection string
     - create a connection in index.js with mongoose.connect("[connection string we copied - need to add password]")

+To run our backend, run the following terminal command:
+- `node index.js`
+- Once this is running, go to the browser and search "localhost:4000" to see the success message "Express App is Running"